Bran-1215/DineandDash/README.md

-**Go Go Koog Time Platformer**
+**Dine and Dash Final Game**

-First level of a platformer where you fetch keys to beat the level.
-You can collect gems, too.
+Platformer where you eat food to stay alive.
+Keep eating food to add more time to your timer.

-Uses the starter code from Platform Improvement as a base.
+Uses code from the platformer assignment as a base.

 Visual and audio assets courtesy of [Kenny Assets](https://kenney.nl/assets), with gratitude.